 Housing Discrimination in Missouri

-- Establishing different terms, conditions, or privileges between tenants
+- Offering different terms, conditions, or privileges

-- Falsely denying the availability of housing for inspection, sale, or rental
+- Falsely denying the availability of housing

-- Failing to make a reasonable accommodation
+- Failing to make reasonable accommodations

 Additional Landlord Tenant Regulations in Missouri